A logo showing the text blog.marcnuri.com

 };

-In this example, we're creating a new MCP client with a name identifier and connecting it to a transport that runs the kubernetes-mcp-server
+In this example, we're creating a new MCP client with a name identifier and connecting it to a transport that runs the kubernetes-mcp-server package using npx.
+The STDIO transport spawns a child process and communicates with it through standard input and output streams.

 These are the key components of the STDIO transport client setup:

-instance with an optional name identifier.
-This name is used to identify the client with the server. - We create a new
+• We create a new Client instance with an optional name identifier.
+This name is used to identify the client with the server.

-: The array of arguments to pass to the command.
+• args: The array of arguments to pass to the command.

-method on the client instance, passing the transport instance to establish the connection.
+• We call the connect method on the client instance, passing the transport instance to establish the connection.

 Setting up an SSE transport client

-The Server-Sent Events (SSE) transport is more suitable for MCP servers running in a remote environment.
+The Server-Sent Events (SSE) transport is suitable for MCP servers running in a remote environment.
 It establishes a persistent connection with the MCP server over HTTP using SSE for streaming communication.

 The following code snippet demonstrates how to set up an SSE transport client: